- Published on

 - name: depth

-description: performs a shallow clone where only the most recent commit(s) will be fetched
+description: Perform a shallow clone, fetching only the most recent N commits.

 type: string